tyler-technologies-oss/forge-design-system/docs/patterns/external-libraries/external-libraries.md

 ## Calendar

 Calendars allow users to view, schedule, and modify events, work, or other records.
-The calendar is not a TCW component as it isn't atomic or composable.
+The calendar is not a Forge component as it isn't atomic or composable.
 Instead we recommend using Full Calendar, a fully featured JavaScript calendar, and skinning it to use our recommended <a rel="noopener noreferrer" href="https://www.figma.com/file/wF374tcYJHbFqKxvVx9fkV/Forge-Calendar-palettes?node-id=0%3A1">calendar color palette</a> and our [typography styles](/core/typography/).

 ### Examples